 The performance of Ryzen 7 1700 is comparable to that of Core i7-7700 from Intel.
 Also, it is much cheaper than the Core i7-7700.
 So if you want an affordable and good-performance Octa-core processor then you won’t find anything better than AMD Ryzen 7 1700.

 |Cache||L2 (4MB) / L3 (16MB)|

-Important Note: AMD Ryzen 7 1800X and Ryzen 7 1700X do not come with Heatsink or CPU Cooler.
-For them you have to buy a good aftermarket CPU cooler.
-I recommend you to get Liquid CPU Cooler or Water Cooler for them because on liquid cooler you can overclock them to higher frequencies for extra performance.
-Also all AMD Ryzen processors are unlocked which means they can be overclocked easily on an AM4 Socket motherboard that supports overclocking.
+Important Note: AMD Ryzen 7 1800X and Ryzen 7 1700X do not come with a Heatsink or CPU Cooler.
+For them, you have to buy a good aftermarket CPU cooler.
+I recommend you to get a Liquid CPU Cooler or Water Cooler for them because of the liquid cooler you can overclock them to higher frequencies for extra performance.
+Also, all AMD Ryzen processors are unlocked which means they can be overclocked easily on an AM4 Socket motherboard that supports overclocking.

 Check out: Best Budget Aftermarket CPU Coolers

 AMD Ryzen is certainly going to give a good fight to the Intel Kaby Lake or higher Core series processors because they deliver almost similar performance and are also cheaper than them.
-Also the power consumption of AMD Ryzen processors is way lower and they also generates less heat.
-So if you are in processing of building a powerful gaming PC then these Ryzen 7 processors will not let you down.
-Also you will be saving some money on them which you can invest in other things.
+Also, the power consumption of AMD Ryzen processors is way lower and they also generate less heat.
+So if you are in the process of building a powerful gaming PC then these Ryzen 7 processors will not let you down.
+Also, you will be saving some money on them which you can invest in other things.
 If you have queries regarding AMD Ryzen then you can ask me by leaving a comment below.